somnambulist-tech/api-bundle/docs/api_documentor.md

 #### Defining a schema template

-A User schema object can be defined in JSON as the following:
+A User schema object can be defined in JSON as the following (Yaml may also be used):

 ```json
 {